Ace Reese

-Ace Reese (born April 13, 2005) is an American college baseball third baseman for the Mississippi State Bulldogs.
-He previously played for the Houston Cougars.
+Ace Douglas Reese (born April 13, 2005) is an American baseball third baseman in the Seattle Mariners organization.

 Early life

 Reese's parents, Aaron and Christina Reese, chose his name because his father believed Reese would become a star baseball pitcher.
 His father's career as an electrical contractor forced the family to move between Dallas and Houston, Texas, before settling in Canton when Reese was in seventh grade, where he attended Canton High School.
+He modeled his swing based on Ken Griffey Jr. and named him as a big influence.

 He was named to the Texas Sports Writers Association (TSWA) Class 4A All-State Baseball First Team in both 2021 and 2022, first as an outfielder and subsequently while playing shortstop.
 He was also deemed Offensive Player of the Year of the All-East Texas Baseball Team by the Tyler Morning Telegraph, having hit .524 with 43 runs off 43 hits—including 2 home runs and 35 walks, as well as earning 43 RBIs, 14 stolen bases, and striking out 6 times in 120 plate appearances.
 That year, Reese also earned six extra-base hits and batted .624 in the postseason.

 He was named to the TSWA Class 4A All-State Baseball Second Team as a senior in 2023, and named the Tyler Morning Telegraph's 2022–23 All-Rose Country Baseball Team's Offensive Player of the Year, hitting .477 with 38 runs off 42 hits and 28 walks while recording 40 RBIs, 3 home runs, and 25 stolen bases.
 After leading Canton to their league championship, Reese was announced as the Most Valuable Player (MVP) on the All-District 14-4A baseball team, having signed with the University of Houston to play for the Houston Cougars.